 Hearing and Meeting Procedures

 (1) Informational Meeting.
-For category IV permit actions, the Department will provide an informational meeting at a reasonable place and time.
+For category IV permit actions, DEQ will provide an informational meeting at a reasonable place and time.

-(a) The meeting will be held after a complete application is received and before the Department makes a preliminary decision on the application.
+(a) The meeting will be held after a complete application is received and before DEQ makes a preliminary decision on the application.

 (b) Notice of the meeting will be provided at least 14 days before the meeting;

-(c) During the meeting, the Department will:
+(c) During the meeting, DEQ will:

 (A) Describe the requested permit action; and

-(B) Accept comments from the public.
+(B) Accept comments and answer questions from the public.

-(d) The Department will consider any information gathered during the meeting, but will not maintain an official record of the meeting and will not provide a written response to the comments.
+(d) DEQ will consider any information gathered during the meeting, but will not maintain an official record of the meeting and will not provide a written response to the comments.

 (2) Public Hearing.
-When a public hearing is required or requested, the Department will provide the hearing at a reasonable place and time before taking the final permit action.
+When a public hearing is required or requested, DEQ will provide the hearing at a reasonable place and time before taking the final permit action.

 (a) Notice of the hearing may be given either in the notice accompanying the proposed or draft permit action or in such other manner as is reasonably calculated to inform interested persons.
-The Department will provide notice of the hearing at least 30 days before the hearing.
+DEQ will provide notice of the hearing at least 30 days before the hearing.

 (b) Presiding Officer.
 A Presiding Officer will preside over the public hearing and ensure that proper procedures are followed to allow for the public to comment on the proposed permit action.

-(A) Before accepting oral or written comments by members of the public, the Presiding Officer or Department representative will present a summary of the proposed permit action and the Department's preliminary decision.
+(A) Before accepting oral or written comments by members of the public, the Presiding Officer or Department representative will present a summary of the proposed permit action and DEQ's preliminary decision.
 During this period, there will be an opportunity to ask questions about the proposed or draft permit action.

 (B) The Presiding Officer will then provide an opportunity for interested persons to submit oral or written comments regarding the proposed permit action.
 Interested persons are encouraged to submit written comments because time constraints may be imposed, depending on the level of participation.
 While public comment is being accepted, discussion of the proposed or draft permit action will not be allowed.